 Robinhood's revenue streams

-Robinhood’s top line has accelerated.
+Robinhood's top line has accelerated.
 Net revenue rose 58% year-over-year, from $1.87 billion in 2023 to $2.95 billion in 2024.
-That growth delivered the company’s first year of sustained profitability at $1.41 billion in net income in 2024.
+That momentum continued into 2025, with total net revenue reaching $4.5 billion—up 52% year-over-year—and net income climbing to $1.9 billion (diluted EPS of $2.05).

 Operationally, Robinhood runs on three revenue pillars:

-• Transaction-based revenue: Payment for Order Flow (PFOF) from options, equities, and crypto trades.
+Transaction-based revenue: Payment for Order Flow (PFOF) from options, equities, and crypto trades.

-• Net interest revenue: Earnings from idle customer cash, securities lending, and margin loans.
+Net interest revenue: Earnings from idle customer cash, securities lending, and margin loans.

-• Subscriptions: Primarily from Robinhood Gold, along with newer financial products.
+Subscriptions: Primarily from Robinhood Gold, along with newer financial products.

 Transaction-based revenues (Payment for order flow)